xtreamwayz/html-form-validator/docs/wiki/Example-Contact-Form.md

-This is a basic contact form.
+This is a basic contact form with csrf protection.

 ```php
 $htmlForm = <<<'HTML'